bcgov/bcregistry-gcp-jobs/reports/README.md

 CRON_SCHEDULE="..." - cron schedule expression in double quotes that determines frequency of report runs, see https://crontab.guru for details

-VAULT=... - 1password section of 'database' vault, 4 values are accepted: auth, pay, namex, entity (for lear db)
+VAULT=... - 1password section of 'database' vault, 5 values are accepted: auth, pay, namex, entity (for lear db), notify (for notify-api db)

 ## Development Environment